-- Candidates are responsible to check and confirm exam entries. - Responsible for checking their own exam timetables through the Student Portal and attending all scheduled exams. - Candidates must inform the Examinations Officer/ CD if they wish to be withdrawn from a particular exam. - Understanding coursework regulations and signing a declaration, authenticating coursework as their own.
+- Candidates are responsible to check and confirm exam entries. - Responsible for checking their own exam timetables through the Student Portal and attending all scheduled exams, ensuring arriving 15 minutes before the start time outside the allocated examination room. - Candidates must inform the ACE Coordinator / CD if they wish to be withdrawn from a particular exam. - Understanding coursework regulations and signing a declaration, authenticating coursework as their own. - Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it, this could result in possible disqualification from the exam/qualification.